-The modern world is in some sense little different from the world it was 200 and more years ago.
-It is not about progress, high technologies and achievements, in the field of the development of democracy and the protection of human rights, etc. The fact that wars continue, as before, no one can deny.
+The modern world, in a sense, is not much different from the world it was 200 or more years ago.
+It's not about progress, high technologies and achievements, in the field of democracy development and human rights protection, etc. Nobody can deny that the wars continue as before.
 And in this regard, the world has not changed - it is still at war.
-Constantly there is a risk of new armed conflicts.
+There is a constant danger of new armed conflicts.
 In this situation, Russia needs a highly efficient army to defend its territorial integrity and its national interests.
-Such that it corresponded to the words of the great Russian commander Alexander Vasilyevich Suvorov: “For the scientist, three unlearned people are given.
-We have a little three, give us six.
-We are a little six, give us ten for one.
-We will beat everyone, we will tumble down, in full we will take ».
-Russia had such an army in the last quarter of the 18th century, under Catherine the Great.
-Chancellor Bezborodko said eloquently about those times: “Not a single cannon in Europe dared to shoot without our permission.”
-We need the same, few, but very strong, superbly equipped and flawlessly trained army to ensure the defenses of modern Russia.
-The article will discuss some historical facts.
+Such that it would correspond to the words of the great Russian commander Alexander Vasilyevich Suvorov: “For a scientist, they give three non-scientists.
+Three is not enough for us, give us six.
+Six is not enough for us, give us ten for one.
+We will beat everyone, knock down, take in full.
+Russia had such an army in the last quarter of the XNUMXth century, under Catherine the Great.
+Chancellor Bezborodko said eloquently about those times: "Not a single cannon in Europe dared to shoot without our permission."
+We need the same, small, but very strong, superbly equipped and impeccably trained army to ensure the defense capability of modern Russia.
+The article will focus on some historical facts.

 The words of Emperor Alexander III, spoken more than 100 years ago, are relevant today as never before.
 You can make a slight correction in them for greater accuracy.
 Now Russia has three allies - the army and the fleet Aerospace troops were added.